elephantscale/es-training-new/nifi/slides/About-NiFi-Class.md

    - Ask a lot of questions

+ * This is a NiFi class
- * This is a Software Testing class
+ * This is a NiFi class
    - No previous knowledge is assumed (but may be helpful)
    - Class will be based on the pace of majority of the students
 Notes: